awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 ### Step c2: Install and run the EB CLI<a name="sample-elastic-beanstalk-eb-cli-run"></a>

 1. If you have not already done so, install and configure the EB CLI on the same computer or instance where you created the source code\.
-For information, see [Install the Elastic Beanstalk Command Line Interface \(EB CLI\)](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) and [Configure the EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html) in the *AWS Elastic Beanstalk Developer Guide*\.
+For information, see [Install the Elastic Beanstalk command line interface \(EB CLI\)](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html) and [Configure the EB CLI](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-configuration.html) in the *AWS Elastic Beanstalk Developer Guide*\.

 1. From the command line or terminal, run the cd command or similar to switch to your `(root directory name)/my-web-app` directory\.
 Run the eb init command to configure the EB CLI\.